-Over 85% of UCR undergraduate students receive financial aid.
-70% of those that receive it have their full fees covered by grants and/or scholarships.
+At UCR, 86% of undergraduate students receive financial aid and 70% of those who receive aid have their full fees covered by grants and/or scholarships.
 UCR students who borrow federal loans graduate with an average student loan debt of $21,500 – just 1/5 of the actual total cost of tuition and housing.

 GET THE LATEST UPDATES FROM OUR OFFICE

 You don't need to fill out a separate application to qualify for the Blue and Gold Opportunity Plan.
 You will receive the benefits automatically if you meet the following eligibility requirements:

 If you're eligible, your system-wide tuition and fees will be fully covered by scholarship or grant money.
 The plan combines all sources of scholarship and grant awards you receive (federal, state, UC and private) to go toward covering your tuition and fees.
 Students with greater financial need can qualify for even more grant support to help defray other educational expenses (like books, housing, transportation, etc.).